Updated on: 11/25/2019

 “If she was traveling on a walkway that the university knew was popular, frequented by students, and they failed to remove snow or ice like they have in the past, that would be a pretty strong case against the university,” said Davis, the founder of Davis Law Group.
 “Did the university have a protocol in place to remove snow and ice, and if so was it done in this case, or was it adequately done?
 If they went a couple days without following that protocol, that would make a stronger case against the university.”

-Slip and fall cases are common, usually occurring on private property, Davis said.
+Slip and fall injury claims are more common than one might think, usually occurring on private property, Davis said.
 This case is unique because the victim died — most slip and falls result in injuries — and it happened on a large, public campus.
 Davis said that the university has an obligation to keep its property reasonably safe for people that come onto the campus.
 That obligation doesn’t change in the face of snow and ice removal.

 So what is considered “reasonably safe?”